LuisEduardoSandoval/Project1ConceptsofProgrammingLanguage/README.md

 if cur_char ∈ {' '}/ignore whitespace
 	getnextword:

-if cur_char ∈ {'/'}    //note this does not take into account the dfa will need to be modified
+if cur_char ∈ {'/'}    //note this does not take into account the dfa will need to be modified, division and comment in dfa
 	word position + 1 // cannot call getnextword , as it would call scanner if cur_char ∈ {'*'}
 		while( cur_char != */)